-The amount of time you spend staring at a computer screen does affect your eyes and can worsen dry eye symptoms.
-Since work obligations may prohibit you from limiting the time you need to spend in front of a computer, here are some tips to help reduce the incidence of dry eyes caused by computer use.
+The amount of time you spend staring at a computer screen can affect your eyes and worsen dry eye symptoms.
+But work obligations may often keep you from limiting the time you need to spend in front of a computer.

-Activities that demand intense concentration can result in higher incidences of eye strain and dryness.
+Activities that demand intense concentration can result in eye strain and dryness.
 According to the University of Iowa Hospitals and Clinics, a person blinks up to 66 percent less frequently while using a computer.
-Blinking can spread eye-hydrating substances, such as tears and mucus, across the eye to nourish it.
-If you’re blinking less, it also means the tears that are on the eye have more time to evaporate, resulting in eye redness and dryness.

-The brightness of the monitor reflecting onto your eyes can also contribute to eye tiredness and dryness.
-By the end of the workday, you may find you’re squinting to see what you could previously see more easily.
+The brightness of the monitor reflecting onto your eyes can also contribute to dry and tired eyes.
+By the end of your workday, you may find you’re squinting to see what you could previously see more easily.

 - blurry vision